 TAKE THE SUBMARINE TO PARIS

-A vampire performance about Bela Lugosi, who for thousands of years has frequented various fashion shows around the world with their beautiful dresses.
-They have now set course for Paris Fashion Week, accompanied by their loyal servant, Vlad.
-On board, they have a frozen body intended for dinner.
+A vampire performance about Bela Lugosi, who for several thousand years has frequented various fashion shows around the world wearing beautiful dresses.
+They/she/he is now heading to Paris Fashion Week accompanied by their loyal servant, Vlad.
+On board, they carry a frozen body intended as dinner.

-In a raw staging, with everything from cabaret to techno music, the work breaks with preconceived notions about how theater should be experienced, as well as who should be able to experience it.
+In a raw staging that blends everything from cabaret to techno music, the work challenges preconceived notions of how theatre should be experienced—and equally, who should be able to experience it.

 .png)